Bellarmine University: Knights Hall

-Knights Hall is home to Bellarmine's volleyball team; the men's and women's basketball teams practice in Knights Hall but play in Louisville's Freedom Hall as of 2020.
-The arena was built in 1960 and can seat up to 2,600 fans.
+Knights Hall is home to Bellarmine's volleyball team and men's wrestling team; the men's and women's basketball teams practice in Knights Hall but play in Louisville's Freedom Hall as of 2020.
+The arena was built in 1960 and can seat up to 2,196 fans.
 It is also used for high school games, graduation ceremonies, and concerts.
 The hall was dedicated in 1960 with a home game against the University of Louisville and has hosted matchups with rival and NAIA national champion Kentucky State, Fly Williams and his teams from Austin Peay, and the Knights women's basketball regional championship games of the 1990s.
+The Bellarmine men's basketball team won back-to-back NCAA Division II Midwest Regional Tournaments in 2011 and 2012 at Knights Hall, and then again in 2015 and 2017.
+The women's basketball team hosted the NCAA Division II Great Lakes Regional Tournament in the venue in 1986 and 1990, both of which were won by the Knights.
+In December 2010, Knights Hall played host to the quarterfinal, semifinal, and national championship matches of the NCAA Division II Women's Volleyball Championship.
+Concordia-St. Paul defeated Tampa in four sets to capture their fourth consecutive volleyball title.
 The arena has also hosted some very special guests including Mother Teresa, the Grateful Dead, Jimmy Buffett and Pete Rose, among others.
 In 2007, Knights Hall was featured on ESPN when NBA greats such as Bill Walton, Darrell Griffith, and Kenny Walker judged the McDonald's High School All-American Slam Dunk Contest.
+Additional speakers in the venue include Salman Rushdie (2005), Bob Woodward (2007), and Wendell Berry (2007).